MatteoFerrara/Morphing-Attack-Potential/README.md

 `ComputeMAP.py` contains a script to compute the MAP metric given the following input parameters:
 - *input_folder_path* - the folder containing a text file for each Face Recognition Systems (FRSs) involved containing the corresponding comparison scores;
 - *output_folder_path* - the folder path where the MAP metric values will be saved as text files;
-- *frs_info_file_path* - the path of a JSON file containing information about the involved FRSs.
+- *frs_info_file_path* - the path of a JSON file containing information about the evaluated FRSs.

 `PaperScores` is a folder containing the scores used to generate the results reported in the MAP paper useful to test the Python scripts.